-David Feldman is a practiced trial lawyer with over four decades of experience representing people, businesses, educational entities, local government and non-profit organizations.
-His depth of knowledge continues to serve his clients well and makes Feldman & Feldman a powerhouse in the legal community.
+David Feldman was a practiced trial lawyer with decades of experience representing people, businesses, educational entities, local government and non-profit organizations.
+His depth of knowledge served his clients well and helped make Feldman & Feldman a powerhouse in the legal community.

 David attended Louisiana State University where he received his Bachelor of Arts in Political Science.
 David served as a U.S. Army Infantry Officer from 1970 to 1972, and was employed at the NASA-Lyndon B. Johnson Space Center from 1972 to 1976.
 While serving at the Lyndon B. Johnson Space Center, David worked on obtaining his law degree from South Texas College of Law in Houston, Texas.